15 Great Beach Day Trips in Connecticut

-As a lifelong resident of Connecticut, the list of my state's redeeming qualities is lengthy.
-Among many of the attributes of living in the Nutmeg State, one is our close proximity to water.
-No matter where in Connecticut you find yourself, you're likely within an hour's drive of a beach!
-And in the summer, with anxious, energetic kiddos, the less time spent in the car the better.
-So, we've compiled a list of 13 great beach day trips within or near Connecticut.
-Make sure to check out our list of 8 Affordable Connecticut Beaches too.
-And for more summer fun check out our CT Summer Fun Guide.
+One of the attributes of living in Connecticut is our close proximity to water.
+No matter where in the state you find yourself, you're likely within an hour's drive of a beach, and in the summer, with energetic children ready for adventure, the less time spent in the car the better.
+We've compiled a list of 15 great beach day trips within or near Connecticut.
+All you need to do is pack the sand toys, sunblock, and snacks.
+Make sure also to check out our list of 8 Affordable Connecticut Beaches and keep in mind that entrance to state beaches has been free since 2018.
+For more summer fun ideas, be sure to browse our CT Summer Fun Guide.

 1. Rocky Neck State Beach - East Lyme